jnsangalang/c03-24-code-solutions/dom-querying/dom-query-quiz-notes.md

 - Why might you want to assign the return value of a DOM query to a variable?

-it allows ease upon interface when querying the DOM. if return value is stored in a variable, accessing the element again does not need another search
+it allows ease upon interface when querying the DOM. if return value is stored in a variable, accessing the element again does not need another search; always have a reference to the dom variable

 - What `console` method allows you to inspect the properties of a DOM element object?